SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Golden Gate Bridge Photos: Are you looking for that perfect place to take a photo of the Golden Gate Bridge?
 Uncover some of the key spots around San Francisco where you can get that perfect shot.
 In addition, you will find some great photos of the Golden Gate Bridge from some of these locations.

 Cable Cars: How old are the cable cars?
 How many lines are still running in San Francisco?
-Discover the answers to these questions and more about the historic San Francisco cable cars.
+Discover the answers to these questions and find out how to ride our historic San Francisco cable cars.

-Ghirardelli Square: Right to the north of the beach at Aquatic Park is Ghirardelli Square.
-This is the location for one of the first chocolate factories in San Francisco.
+Ghirardelli Square: Just south of the beach at Aquatic Park is Ghirardelli Square.
+This was the location of one of the first chocolate factories in San Francisco.
 While the original factory moved out of the city decades ago, you can still visit the square and taste some of its sweet treats.
 Read on to learn more about Ghirardelli Square and find tips on what to see and do during your visit.

 Comments?
 Questions?
 Suggestions?